 CVE-2026-5462: Use of Hard-coded Cryptographic Key in Wahoo Fitness SYSTM App

-CVE-2026-5462 is a medium severity vulnerability in the Wahoo Fitness SYSTM App versions 7.
+CVE-2026-5462 is a medium-severity vulnerability in the Wahoo Fitness SYSTM App versions 7.
 2. 0 and 7.
 2. 1 on Android.
-It involves the use of a hard-coded cryptographic key in the app's BuildConfig. java file, specifically related to the argument SEGMENT_WRITE_KEY.
-Exploitation requires local access and low privileges, with no user interaction needed.
-The vendor has not responded to the disclosure, and no official patch or remediation guidance is available.
-The vulnerability's exploit code is publicly available, but no known exploits in the wild have been reported.
+It involves the use of a hard-coded cryptographic key within the app's BuildConfig. java file.
+Exploitation requires local access and manipulation of the SEGMENT_WRITE_KEY argument.
+The vendor has not responded to the disclosure, and no official patch or remediation guidance is currently available.
+The vulnerability has a CVSS 4.

 AI Analysis